One Family Board Members

 Joined July 2021.

-Rosemary is a Chartered Accountant currently working in the pharmaceutical sector.
-Prior to that, she worked as an Accountant in the Charity sector for over 13 years, working with both national and international charities, one of which was One Family.
-She also served on the Board of the Irish Family Planning Association, sitting on the Audit and Finance Committee.”
+Rosemary is a Chartered Accountant and Head of Fiduciary for Marsh Ireland, a member of the Marsh McLennan Group, the world’s leading insurance broker and risk advisor.
+She previously worked in the pharmaceutical sector, and prior to that, she worked as a Senior Accountant in the Charity sector for over 13 years, working with both national and international charities, one of which was One Family.
+She also served on the Board of the Irish Family Planning Association, sitting on the Audit and Finance Committee.